aminecmi/ReaderforSelfoss/.github/CONTRIBUTING.md

 - Define some parameters either in `~/.gradle/gradle.properties` or as gradle parameters (see the examples)

-    - feedbackEmail: An email to receive users  feedback.
-    - sourceUrl: an url to the source code, used in the settings. **It can be empty.**
-    - trackerUrl: an url to the tracker, used in the settings. **It can be empty.**
-    - githubToken: a github token used to report issues from within the app.
-[Details  here](https://github.com/heinrichreimer/android-issue-reporter#how-to-create-a-bot-key). **It can be empty.**
     - appLoginUrl, appLoginUsername and appLoginPassword: url, username and password of a selfoss instance. **These are only used for tests.
 They can be empty if you don't test API calls.**

 ### Examples: